-- Collecting the gross floor area of residential buildings (in m2) for which the FI seeks to set a target. - Attributing the gross floor area per building (in m2) based on the ratio between the outstanding amount versus the total property value at time of origination. - Summing up the attributed gross floor area per building to derive total gross floor area at portfolio level. - Dividing the total annual scope 1 and 2 emissions of buildings in the mortgage portfolio by the total gross floor area at portfolio level.
+- 1. Collecting the gross floor area of residential buildings (in m2) for which the financial institution seeks to set a target - 2.
+Attributing the gross floor area per building (in m2) based on the ratio between the outstanding amount versus the total property value at time of origination; - 3.
+Summing up the attributed gross floor area per building to derive total gross floor area at portfolio level; and

+4. Dividing the total annual scope 1 and 2 emissions of buildings in the mortgage portfolio by the total gross floor area at portfolio level.